Skenkel/skenkel.github.io/README.md

 I am a firm believer you shouldn't automate/involve technology into an art practice before you've learned the "traditional" ways to make thart art, even if it's just so you understand the aesthetic traditions you are rejecting.

 So currently I'm learning to DJ, VJay and AMVJay.
-For the VJay part, I'm going through the course at https://vidvox.github.io/vvedu/, and the next time there is a resolume course that fits my schedule, I intend to take it.
+For the VJay part, I'm going through the course at https://vidvox.github.io/vvedu/ and a course by dadageek, focusing on resolume.
-For DJ practice I'm learning, and I'm investigating a mogra [mogra at home](https://drunkenthieves.com/mogra) setup, as well as a more generic [vjay library](https://drunkenthieves.com/vjay-library)
+For DJ practice I'm learning, and I'm investigating a mogra [mogra at home](https://drunkenthieves.com/mogra) setup, as well as a more generic [vjay library](https://drunkenthieves.com/vjay-library), with virtualdj being my primary stack.

 Future Projects

-LLM cowriting an RPG with me.
-I'm working on a Zine style self published rpg that will never be available in digital form, but was created extremely digitally.

-Trying to Automate Anime Music Videos (so I can watching infinite amvs forever).

-Introducing Generative art trained on anime images into a vjay workflow.
+[strudel](https://strudel.cc/workshop/getting-started/) is fascinating, as is the mandolin.
+I own some hardware synths, as well as ableton, and right now I'm exploring the dungeon synth genre as a listener.
+Eventually it mighy be fun to dive into DnD/Larp style live music.